 Please visit the link below to apply these scholarships.

 The School of Art awards a minimum of 2 $3,000 scholarships every year to high school seniors based upon portfolio requirements.
-The scholarship is based primarily on a portfolio review of a CD of work, grade point average (GPA) of 3.0 or higher, and a short essay.
-Portfolios should consist of 10 works and all work must be submitted electronically with the application, no photographs or original work will be accepted.
-The essay requirement is a one page typed 12 point font, single-spaced essay based on the applicant’s personal art experience and what you hope to gain in your chosen art profession.
+The scholarship is based primarily on a portfolio review of an uploaded PDF of work, grade point average (GPA) of 3.0 or higher, and a short essay.
+Portfolios should consist of 10 works and all work must be submitted electronically with the application (as a single PDF file), no photographs or original work will be accepted.
+The essay requirement should be approximately 1 page single-spaced essay based on the applicant’s personal art experience and what you hope to gain in your chosen art profession.
 Those students wishing to pursue Studio Arts (painting, drawing, ceramics, printmaking, metalsmithing / jewelry and sculpture); Graphic Design and Art Education are eligible.
 Students must also be a declared art major in one of these areas in order to accept the scholarship.
 The deadline for this scholarship is the last week of February each year.
 How to apply -

 "I am a new student to the School of Art.
 I will begin coursework in the fall of 2019 or spring of 2020."